Kindergarten and Gr One Ideas

 Play hopscotch with numbers, but also with letters, to get kids ready for first grade reading.

-All you need is chalk and pavement to set up this silly, fun, and practical game that reinforces those all-important first grade sight words.
+All you need is chalk and pavement to set up this silly, fun, and practical game that reinforces important first grade vocabulary.

 Try this fun outdoor game to improve your first grader's reading skills.
 This activity is perfect for summer!